mahendrapaipuri/ceems/website/docs/components/ceems-exporter.md

 - Length of active CQs
 - Length of active MRs

-In the case of Mellanox devices, following metrics are available for each compute unit:
+In the case of Mellanox devices, the following metrics are available for each compute unit:

 - Number of received write requests for the associated QPs
 - Number of received read requests for the associated QPs